 Our Health Kicks sports programme offers the opportunity to access regular sporting activity to those accessing mental health services or experiencing mental health issues who are aged 18 and above.
-These sessions run in both Ipswich and Bury St Edmunds throughout the week.
+These sessions run in Ipswich, Lowestoft and Bury St Edmunds throughout the week.

 Our project aids rehabilitation gives focus and importance to service user’s weekly routine as well as increasing levels of health, fitness, and self-confidence.
 In addition, we improve the life chances of those involved in our Health Kicks project utilising team building skills and social development.

 Using football as the tool we deliver inclusive coaching activity that improves technical ability and game understanding whilst increasing levels of general health, fitness, and well-being.

 The above gives service users the opportunity to be part of a team, feel valued and develop all-important social skills.
 As well as having that normality in their weekly routine, that aids rehabilitation.

 Here at Inspire Suffolk, we also offer exit routes into our Adult Disability Football Training and League that is affiliated with Suffolk County FA, thus giving community integration opportunities.